LT-Intro-To-AI-SY2425/a5-sudoku-solver-jhyder88/a5_writeup.md

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?
+For larger scale operations, a more efficient version of either DFS or BFS likely needs to be used as it feels like we're pushing the limits of the search capabilities with this type of assignment.
+This assignment could be applied to the real world when looking at addressing managing options.
+When someone has multiple options for doing something, maybe deciding what to eat, they could go through different areas of search similar to DFS and BFS to find their most optimal solution.